ghooks-org/ghooks/README.md

 }
 ```

 **Note:** _The hooks' working directory is relative to the git root (where you have your `.git` directory).
-This means that if your package.json is in a subdirectory of your git repo, you'll need to cd into the directory before running any npm scripts.
+This means that if your package.json is in a subdirectory of your git repository, you'll need to cd into the directory before running any npm scripts.
 E.g.:_

 ```json
 "pre-commit": "cd path/to/folder && npm run test"